-In reviewing the literature on disappearing traffic (or 'traffic evaporation') two observations stand out: the breadth of the two original studies (Cairns et al. 1998, Cairns, Atkins et al. 2002) and the limited advance of knowledge on the subject since then.
+In reviewing the literature on disappearing traffic (or 'traffic evaporation') two observations stand out: the breadth of the two original studies (Cairns et al., 1998, Cairns et al., 2002) and the limited advance of knowledge on the subject since then.

-Cairns and Goodwin (Cairns et al. 1998) identified disappearing traffic as a corollary of the opposing phenomenon of 'induced traffic', where traffic volumes are observed to rise when road capacity is increased (following: SACTRA 1994).
-Cairns and Goodwin (Cairns et al. 1998) presented data on 49 cases, to which Cairns et al., (Cairns et al. 2002) added a further 14.
+Cairns et al. (1998) identified disappearing traffic as a corollary of the opposing phenomenon of 'induced traffic', where traffic volumes are observed to rise when road capacity is increased (following: SACTRA, 1994).
+Cairns et al. (1998) presented data on 49 cases, to which Cairns et al., (2002) added a further 14.
 The cases came from ten countries, although most were from the UK or Germany.
 They included temporary closures of roads and/or bridges, permanent pedestrianisation and/or modal filtering schemes and capacity reductions due to the implementation of bus lanes.
 Total traffic volumes fell in 51 of the 63 cases.
 The median reduction equated to 11% of the traffic which previously used the treated area.
+(Note that this metric differs from the approach taken in some other studies which report changes in area-wide traffic volumes)